sa2c/AccelerateAI/sections/installing.md

 $ source activate
 ```

-To install the GPU version of Tensorflow,
-we need to allow Conda to locate CUDA,
-using

 Then, for example, to create a new environment called `ai_2024`,
 with Python 3.12 and Tensorflow 2.17.0,
 run the command: